<< Back

 Intermission

 Part of my pre-Ireland research with my mam :D Reminded me a lot of Love Actually if Love Actually was violent and weirder and less sad so maybe the only similarity really is the ensemble cast?
 Regardless love that setup very much.
-So absurd I was just in it start to finish.
-I can't believe Cillian Murphy's girlfriend takes him back (sorry spoilers).
+The asshole detective plot lost me a bit.
+The opening scene was just ELECTRIC lowkey I wish the rest was more like that buuut in general everything felt like it could be justified by the general absurdity.
+I can't believe Cillian Murphy's girlfriend takes him back though (sorry spoilers)

 The Banshees of Inesherin